api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 ecosystem@api3.org with an overview

-Within this process we welcome open dialogue and as a DAO recongize that extenral contributors and diversity in thought is a strenght.
+Within this process we welcome open dialogue and as a DAO recongize that external contributors and diversity in thought is a strenght.

 ### We invite all curious contributors to engage API3